 26C.
 Exemptions

-(1) In this section “proclaimed area” has the same meaning as it has in section 26B.
+(1) In this section proclaimed area has the same meaning as it has in section 26B.

 (2) The Governor may, by Order in Council published in the Gazette, declare that sections 5C and 26B(3) to 26B(6) do not apply in relation to a non-artesian well, or a type or types of non-artesian wells, situated, or to be situated, in a proclaimed area or part thereof specified in the Order if that well is used or to be used for the taking of water and an Order published under this subsection shall have effect according to its tenor.